firstuserhere/metalearning/README.md

 The final paper and the product looks nice and polished, but the journey of making it so is never so.
 There's a lot of experimentation, a lot of studying, a lot of conversations, and a lot of frustration.
 Many new researchers get intimidated by the legendary papers and don't get to see the process of making them into those legendary papers.
 I want to change that.

-You can find the research notes and all the thinking I did for this project at https://firstuserhere.github.io/outofcontextnotes
+You can find the research notes and all the thinking I did for this project at [Meta-learning out-of-context research notes](https://firstuserhere.github.io/outofcontextnotes)